2015 - 2016 Verification

 - What if the student and/or parent filed a federal tax extension?

-- Please contact KHEAA Verify at 855-272-8771 for assistance.
-Federal verification guidelines require students who are selected for Verification Group 1 or Group 5, and parents of dependent students, to submit federal tax information as part of the verification process.
-If the student and/or parent are required to file taxes but have filed an extension, the verification process may be delayed by several months.
-Students are encouraged to make alternate payment arrangements with the WKU Billings Office until federal financial aid can be processed, or risk being dropped for non-payment of their university bill.
+- Please contact KHEAA Verify at 855-272-8771for assistance.
+Federal verification guidelines require students who are selected for verification, and parents of dependent students, to submit specific federal tax information if a tax return extension was filed.
+If the student and/or parent are required to file taxes but have filed an extension, the verification process could be delayed.
+If there is a delay, students are encouraged to make alternate payment arrangements with the WKU Billings Office until federal financial aid can be processed, or risk being dropped for non-payment of their university bill.

 - What if the student and/or parent filed an amended tax return?

-- If the biological parent on the FAFSA is single, divorced, separated, or widowed, that parent is required to submit information and tax data for verification.
+Dependent students are required to include on the FAFSA income and other information from the dependent student’s legal parents (biological or adoptive) regardless of the parents’ marital status or gender if those parents live together, even if the parents are “separated”.
+If the biological parent on the FAFSA is divorced or widowed and has not remarried, that parent is required to submit information and tax data for verification purposes.
 If the biological parent on the FAFSA is remarried at the time of verification, stepparent information and tax data must also be submitted, per federal guidelines, despite how recently the marriage may have taken place.
+The information provided will be used in the calculation of the student’s expected family contribution (EFC), which in turn, will determine the student’s eligibility for federal student aid.

 - What if the student recently got married?

-- Information and tax data for the student and spouse must be submitted to KHEAA Verify, even if they did not file a joint tax return.
+- If the student was married at the time the 15-16 FAFSA was completed, information and tax data for the student and spouse must be submitted to KHEAA Verify, even if they did not file a joint tax return.
 Please contact KHEAA Verify at 855-272-8771 for a list of documents to submit.
+If the student was married AFTER the 15-16 FAFSA was completed, the student should contact WKU Student Financial Assistance at 270-745-2755 to determine if their marital status can be updated during the verification process, and if so, what documents should be submitted.

 - What if the parents on the FAFSA filed a joint tax return, but are now separated or divorced?